d0pple33/BugLog/Supernova.md

 ### **Short Bio**
-Supernova is advertised as software that generates free sweepstakes tickets for every 10 minutes its ran.
+Supernova is advertised as software that generates free sweepstakes tickets for every 10 minutes it's ran.

 It hijacks infected machines' CPU, GPU and RAM to mine cryptocurrency for a threat actor.
 It can also be classified as spyware, due to the fact that it openly states it will automatically collect personal data from infected machines, which includes: Tracker, Usage Data, geographic position, Email address, Storage permission, Bluetooth sharing permission, first name and last name.